 She doesn’t see the mother or the child for half a year, until they attend the same infrastructure-planning meeting, on where to put the next electrical station.
 Suhela has the baby in a sling, sleeping against her chest, which is not unusual, except that sons are usually left to be raised by the men of the house.
 Most women bring their daughters to work until they are too large to be carried about, and many continue to do so until the daughters are old enough to go to school; every building has a section set apart for these daughters, where they can be left with a minder if they are driving a mother mad with their crying or if she needs to do something like operate on a patient.

 During the midday break in the conference Amrita walks over to where Suhela is sitting bent over some papers, eating fried fish with one hand and making notes with the other.
 The baby is now in a basket on the table, covered loosely with fine shawls, murmuring to itself and turning its plump hands back and forth in the air as though to admire the change in colour from back to front.
-Amrita stares at it, wishing she could surreptitiously lift the shawls.
-The baby looks back, black-eyed, alert, glimmering here and there with points of pure baby saliva, probably beautiful.
+Amrita stares at it, wishing she could surreptitiously lift the shawls and napkin.
+The baby looks back, black-eyed, alert, glimmering here and there with points of crystal-pure baby saliva, probably beautiful.
 Amrita is not confident in her ability to tell one baby from the next.
 She is certain she heard that Suhela had a son.
 ‘Yes, I did,’ says Suhela, not looking up.

 Amrita, who hasn’t said a word, bites her tongue.